LGBTQ rights in Germany: Military and police services

 LGBT people are permitted to serve openly in the German Armed Forces.

 The Bundeswehr maintained a "glass ceiling" policy that effectively banned homosexuals from becoming officers until 2000.
 First Lieutenant Winfried Stecher, an army officer demoted for his homosexuality, had filed a lawsuit against former Defense Minister Rudolf Scharping.
 Scharping vowed to fight the claim in court, claiming that homosexuality "raises serious doubts about suitability and excludes employment in all functions pertaining to leadership".
 However, before the case went to trial, the Defense Ministry reversed the policy.
 While the German Government declined to issue an official explanation for the reversal, it was widely believed that Scharping was overruled by former Chancellor Gerhard Schröder and former Vice-Chancellor Joschka Fischer.
 Nowadays, according to general military orders given in the year 2000, tolerance towards all sexual orientations is considered to be part of the duty of military personnel.
-Sexual relationships and acts amongst soldiers outside service times, regardless of the sexual orientation, are defined to be "irrelevant", regardless of the rank and function of the soldier(s) involved, while harassment or the abuse of functions is considered a transgression, as well as the performance of sexual acts in active service.
+Sexual relationships and acts amongst soldiers outside service times, regardless of the sexual orientation, are defined as "irrelevant", regardless of the rank and function of the soldier(s) involved, while harassment or the abuse of functions is considered a transgression, as well as the performance of sexual acts in active service.
 Transgender persons may also serve openly in the German Armed Forces.

 In September 2020, the German Government issued a formal apology for past anti-gay discrimination in the military.
 In November 2020, the German Cabinet approved legislation providing compensation to LGBT servicepeople for past discrimination and harassment.
-In March, 2021, the bill has been discussed in the Lower Chamber of Parliament (Bundestag), where it was supported by a majority - with some minor amendments suggested.
+In March, 2021, the bill was discussed in the Lower Chamber of Parliament (Bundestag), where it was supported by a majority - with some minor amendments suggested.
 On May 20, 2021, the bill got a supporting vote in the Bundestag.

 In March 2021, it was reported that both transgender and intersex individuals can now serve openly within both the military and police in Germany.